The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

 15. To-do: Launch of the product

 The sales of a product and the number of reviews are extremely important for ranking on Amazon.
-This FBA manual can hardly cover all the points to consider for a good product launch.
+This FBA guide can hardly cover all the points to consider for a good product launch.
 Suitable product photos, for example, are an underestimated point and should be created professionally.
 In any case, newcomers should also take care of running ads and generating initial reviews.

 Those competing for the Buy Box face similarly challenging issues and must first sell on Amazon for at least 90 days to be considered.
 It is important to elevate and maintain one’s seller performance at a very high level.
 All important metrics can be found here: Criteria for the Buy Box.